amosvoron/edipi/README.md

 EDIPI is an ETL pipeline project that extracts textual data in EDI format from file storage into relational IPI database, processes transactions over imported data and loads transformed data into target tables of an IPI database.
 The ETL process is subject to EDI/IPI standard whose protocols governs the composition of data in IPI files, the definition of IPI data model, and describes the transactions over IPI data due to the daily changes which are collected, prepared, and further transmitted through EDI files by the IPI centre at SUISA.

+## Background

+EDIPI project was developed for the [CISAC](https://www.cisac.org) community. **CISAS** stands for International Confederation of Societies of Authors and Composers whose mission is "to protect the rights and promote the interests of creators across all regions of the world and artistic fields: music, audiovisual, drama, literature and visual arts" (https://www.cisac.org/What-We-Do).

+CISAC connects the **societies of authors and composers** that represent songwriters and protect public performances of their music.
+The societies uses CISAC standards like EDI/IPI to exchange, store, and manipulate data required to collect royalties for the public use of music and to distribute royalties to authors.

+The **IPI System** is maintained and distributed by the IPI centre at SUISA.
+Societies keep local copies of the IPI database within their systems and synchronise them (at any time) with the international database using the distribution facility (EDI download) of the IPI system.
+Please check [official documentation](/docs) for more information about the IPI System and EDI protocol.

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.